brandonchinn178/brandonchinn178.github.io/posts/2025-04-06-ghc-string-refactor.md

   >=> resolveEscapes
 ```

 This had a certain elegance to it; if we need to add another failable step in the middle of the pipeline, you can just slot it in.
 But when I implemented it, we noticed a huge tick in memory usage.
-Turns out, the use of `Either` with `>=>` compiles into a series of `let` statements, and each `let` statement (as I learned!) corresponds to a heap allocation.
+Turns out, the use of `Either` with `>=>` compiles into a series of `let` statements, and each `let` statement in Core (as I learned!) corresponds to a heap allocation.
 Luckily, it turns out that only `resolveEscapes` is failable, so we can keep things pure until the very end.
 This does mean that if we need to add another failable step to the pipeline, we'll be a bit stuck, but we can figure that out if we get there.

 ## Including source location in error messages